 Betty was 60 years old when her first book was published.
 She was 91 when she passed away in 2001.
 Her last story, An Independent Woman, was released that same year.

-As a writer of what today is being called Clean Romance, I find great inspiration in Betty’s life story and her writing.
+As a writer of what today is being called “clean & wholesome romance”, I find great inspiration in Betty’s life story and her writing.
 I can only dream of having the success that she achieved.
 But I take heart that her books, in which the Hero and Heroine never take the reader further than a kiss, have maintained (and very likely grown) in popularity over the years.
-Because of Betty, I know there will always be a place in readers hearts for sweet and decent (and well written!) romance novels.
+Because of Betty, I know there will always be a place in readers hearts for sweet, heartwarming (and well-written!) romance novels.

 So, Thank You, my dear good woman, Betty Neels.
 Spring will soon be bringing its sunshine and two new books from Yours Truly.